309 Bare Hill Road

 This position is at Central New York Psychiatric Center’s Upstate Satellite Unit located on the grounds of Upstate Correctional Facility in Franklin County.

 Some positions may require additional credentials or a background check to verify your identity.

 PO Box 300

-Notes on ApplyingIndicate the Title and Location of the position you are applying for.
+Notes on ApplyingIndicate the Title and Location of the position you are applying for in the subject line of your e-mail or fax.
 Please complete the Office of Mental Health Employment Application and submit it with your other application materials.

 The Mission of the New York State Office of Mental Health is to promote the mental health of all New Yorkers, with a focus on providing hope and supporting recovery for adults with serious mental illness and children with serious emotional disturbances.
 Applicants with lived mental health experience are encouraged to apply.
 The Office of Mental Health embraces diversity and promotes a workplace in which individual differences are recognized, appreciated, and respected.
 The New York State Office of Mental Health is an equal opportunity/affirmative action employer.